 In order for those three items to take effect in your new role, you’ll need to accept that they will not happen overnight.
 It takes time to learn a new job role.
 However, making friends – or at least acquaintances – with coworkers eases new job stress and helps you feel more comfortable going into work each day.
 Communicating with your employer on areas you feel you need extra support will aid your comfort level as well.
 If you work in labour positions, you can also connect with a labour hire company to support and guide you in a new position.

 Remember that it’s expected that you will have questions, need support, and those few weeks of job training to become a productive team member.
 Paying attention during those 2-4 weeks of job training determines how quickly you become good at your job.
 Remember to ask your fellow employees questions and befriend a few that you get along with.
 They can help you learn and provide you with the words of encouragement that you need.

 Remember, your employer wants you to succeed because if you succeed, they succeed.

-How long should it take to get a new hire up to speed?
+How long should it take to train for a new job?

 At first, this new role is going to feel like a whirlwind.
 Between job training, meeting your coworkers, learning the layout, and learning your position, you’re bound to feel a little bit overwhelmed.
 This is expected!
 However, after your first month on the job, you should feel that sense of fear easing up!